BabylonJS/Documentation/content/How_To/material/Reflect.md

 video-content:
 ---

-Using reflection textures can simulate mirror like material and refraction textures can simulate looking through glass or water.
+Reflection textures can simulate mirror-like materials; refraction textures can simulate looking through glass or water.

 ## Reflection
-Reflections are created using the _relectionTexture_ property  of a material.
+Reflections are created using the _reflectionTexture_ property  of a material.
 A first use is in creating a sky using a [skybox](/divingDeeper/environment/skybox)

-This sets the _relectionTexture_ to a _CubeTexture_ and the _coordinatesMode_ of the _relectionTexture_ to SKYBOX_Mode as in
+This sets the _reflectionTexture_ to a _CubeTexture_ and the _coordinatesMode_ of the _reflectionTexture_ to SKYBOX\_MODE as in

 ```javascript
 skyboxMaterial.reflectionTexture = new BABYLON.CubeTexture("PATH TO IMAGES FOLDER/COMMON PART OF NAMES", scene);